kurtosis-tech/kardinal-playground/README.md

    ```
    Wait for it to complete.
 For verbose output, use `./scripts/startup.sh --verbose`.

-2. 🚀 Forward the prod version of the voting app:
+2. 🚀 Forward the prod version of the voting app (ideally in a new terminal tab):
    ```
    ./scripts/forward.sh
    ```